lemonwasp/lemonwasp/README.md

 ### My Contributions

-* Designed playback ↔ automatic reaction-recording interaction
+As a **design-focused member of the team**, I was primarily responsible for translating requirements into implementable system behavior and testable specifications.

+* Designed application flows and server-side processing
-* Structured the Servlet → Logic → DAO processing flow
+* Structured the Servlet → Logic → DAO architecture
-* Designed unread/read video-state management
-* Implemented and reviewed parts of the recording/upload workflow
+* Designed the video playback and automatic reaction-recording workflow
-* Participated in screen and server-processing design
+* Defined unread/read video-state behavior and processing rules
+* Created development specifications for implementation
+* Designed test cases based on functional and boundary scenarios
+* Reviewed implementation against the agreed design and specifications
-* Coordinated implementation decisions and team reviews
+* Coordinated design decisions and specification changes within the team

 The public repository also separates runtime data and secrets from source control through environment-based configuration and repository hygiene practices.